dst78/ong/README.md

 Even by the standards in the Norns ecosystem this script might be considered a bit more experimental than some others.

+**Attention:** Switch off the compressor built-in to Norns when using ONG, it ruins everything.

 ## dreamers

 ONG creates a soundscape that simulates ocean waves rolling in.
 I sincerely hope the soundscape bring you inner calm and relaxation.